-Juniper has two views: (1) a query view that is used to search for individual nodes or to query for subgraphs, and (2) the main tree+table view, which contains the graph and attribute visualization.
-A toolbar at the top allows analysts to switch to a force-directed layout, and to switch between different datasets.
+Juniper has two views: (1) a query view that is used to search for individual nodes or to query for subgraphs, and (2) the main tree+table view, which contains the graph and attribute visualizations.
+A toolbar at the top allows analysts to switch to a force-directed layout and to choose a dataset.
 In addition, node-type specific menus allow analysts to add attributes to the table and to filter nodes by type.